geetools/geemvc/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.geetools.geemvc/geemvc/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.geetools.geemvc/geemvc/)
 [![License](http://img.shields.io/:license-apache-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0.html)

 geeMVC is a fast lightweight **MVC framework** written for **Java 8+**.
 Its main focus is to be fast, simple to use and easy to extend.
-All classes within geeMVC have been injected by Google-Guice, making it the most adaptable and flexible Java MVC framework.
+All classes within geeMVC have been injected by **Google Guice**, making it the most adaptable and flexible Java MVC framework.
 In order to simplify extending geeMVC we have ensured that no private or static fields and methods exist, therefore making it the No. 1 choice, not only for webapp developers, but also for framework developers that need a good starting point.

 geeMVC allows you to create webapps quickly, ranging from simple CRUD websites to large dynamic multi tenancy SaaS applications.